The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 Geology & Geochemistry

-A strong understanding of the land, including the rock types and their chemistry, the surface landscape and conditions underground has helped us plan a safe underground mining project that protects the environment.LEARN MORE
+A strong understanding of the land, including the rock types and their chemistry, the surface landscape and conditions underground, has helped us design a safe, underground mining project that protects the environment.LEARN MORE

 We are committed to environmental protection.
-From four years of base line data to instituting a culture of going above and beyond, we’ve designed a mine that will have a small footprint, will be reclaimed as we go, and will return the land to grazing cattle when mine operations end.LEARN MORE
+From collecting five years of baseline data, to instituting a culture of going above and beyond, we’ve designed a mine that will have a small footprint, will be reclaimed as we go, and will return the land to grazing cattle when mine operations end.LEARN MORE

 Water Quality & Quantity

 Protecting the Smith River Valley watershed is crucial.
-Our team are experts in gathering accurate data about both water quality and quantity, and they have the expertise to analyze it correctly to ensure we protect all water resources and follow the letter of the law.LEARN MORE
+Our team of professionals and independent environmental consultants are experienced in gathering accurate data about both water quality and quantity.
+They have the expertise to analyze information correctly to ensure we protect all water resources and adhere to all legal standards and requirements.LEARN MORE

 Local Staff & Leadership